Workers at Ann Kim’s Uptown Minneapolis restaurant vote to unionize

 “From the beginning, our goal has always been to give our team members the opportunity to participate in a fair election and cast their own vote,” Kim said in a statement.
 “It was important to me that everyone’s voice was heard.
 I respect the election results and look forward to working with the team as we move into the future.”

-A group of workers on May 28 notified Kim’s management of their intent to unionize.
-Because Kim, as the employer, did not recognize the union, workers held an election per National Labor Relations Act requirements.
+A group of workers notified Kim’s management on May 28 of their intent to unionize.
+Because Kim, as the employer, did not recognize the union, employees held an election as required by the National Labor Relations Act.
 They will now negotiate a contract.

 The James Beard Award winner behind Young Joni, Pizzeria Lola and Hello Pizza, Kim had said publicly she did not believe workers needed to unionize.
-Privately, she and other Kim’s higher-ups encouraged employees to vote “no,” saying they believed they could address workers’ concerns — including respect, unstable hours and the restaurant’s service charge rather than a tipping model — without a union.
+Privately, she and other Kim’s higher-ups encouraged employees to vote “no,” saying they believed they could address workers’ concerns without a union.

 about the writer